Moral Inquiries on the Situation of Man and of Brutes: Reception

-A contemporary review in the Monthly Review described the book's structure as "puzzling", but praised its moral outlook.
-The reviewer noted that Gompertz advanced "excellent principles, as applied to all points of a public nature", and that the overall "tendency of most of the author's proposals and observations is humane and laudable."
-While acknowledging certain flaws in the book's judgments, the review concluded that it deserved the "attention of magistrates and men in power".
+An 1825 review in the Monthly Review described the book's structure as "puzzling", but praised its moral outlook.
+The reviewer wrote that Gompertz advanced "excellent principles, as applied to all points of a public nature", and that the "tendency of most of the author's proposals and observations is humane and laudable".
+The review criticised some of the book's judgments but concluded that it deserved the "attention of magistrates and men in power".